catseye/Fountain/README.md

     grammar description!
 It's not entirely clear to me how much of it it could handle.
 But it would be close to "writing Fountain in Fountain".
+*   Report error diagnostics (i.e. what caused a failure).
+My concern is that this will make the structure of the implementation more cloudy.